 About us

-For more information on the membrane activities of ECN please visit the home page of the Membrane Technology group.
-More information on ECN’s hydrogen separation membrane technology can also be found on: www.hysep.com.
+For more information on the expertise of TNO please visit the TNO website.
+More information on TNO’s hydrogen separation membrane technology can also be found on: www.hysep.com.

 Twente University, MESA+ institute